strategy-coach/workspaces-host/README.md

   (`~/.config/fish/functions/setup-java-amazon-corretto.fish`) to install
   opinionated Java. `~/.config/fish/conf.d/java.fish` has `JAVA_HOME` set to default SDKMAN! configuration.
-- Use `pkgx install node npm` to install NodeJS.
+- Use Homebrew to install NodeJS globally or `pkgx install node npm` to install versioned NodeJS locally in your environment.

 ## Environment Variables